-The site plan includes a 5-foot-wide sidewalk and crosswalk along the property's frontage, with a direct connection to the building entrance.
-Designated space for bicycle parking is provided near the building entrance.
-The Transportation staff find the proposed facilities and amenities to be acceptable.
+The site plan includes a 5-foot-wide sidewalk and crosswalk along the property's frontage with a direct connection to the building entrance.
+The designated space for bicycle parking is provided near the building entrance.
+The Planning Board finds the provided facilities and amenities to be acceptable.

 - d.
-Subdivision Review-In a memorandum dated March 8, 2024 (Vatandoost to Huang), the Subdivision Review Section noted that the development proposal would not represent a substantial revision to the mix of uses that affects the prior Subtitle 24 adequacy findings.
+Subdivision Review-The Planning Board has reviewed and adopts the memorandum dated March 8, 2024 (Vatandoost to Huang).
+The Subdivision Review Section noted that the development proposal would not represent a substantial revision to the mix of uses that affects the prior Subtitle 24 adequacy findings.
 In addition, the development remains nonresidential and would not result in any change to the adequacy analysis required for commercial/industrial development, which would have been conducted at the time of subdivision approval.
 Additional comments include the following: - (1) The associated record plats for the property (NLP 100-27 and CEC 92-1) do not have any conditions of approval attached to them.
-The proposed development will not require a new final plat. - (2) Parcel B received an automatic certificate of adequacy (ADQ) associated with PPS 4-74093, and Parcel G received an automatic ADQ associated with PPS 4-77195, pursuant to Section 24-4503(a)(1) of the Subdivision Regulations, which became effective April 1, 2022, and is valid for 12 years from that date, subject to the expiration provisions of Section 24-4503(c) of the Subdivision Regulations.

-- (3) There is a discrepancy between the bearing, distances, and acreage of Parcel G on Plat Book NLP 100-27, resulting from additional right-of-way dedication for Walker Mill Road, as recorded in Liber 18207 at folio 359.
+The approved development will not require a new final plat. - (2) Parcel B received an automatic certificate of adequacy (ADQ) associated with PPS 4-74093, and Parcel G received an automatic ADQ associated with PPS 4-77195, pursuant to Section 24-4503(a)(1) of the Subdivision Regulations, which became effective April 1, 2022, and is valid for 12 years from that date, subject to the expiration provisions of Section 24-4503(c) of the Subdivision Regulations. - (3) There is a discrepancy between the bearing, distances, and acreage of Parcel G on Plat Book NLP 100-27, resulting from additional right-of-way dedication for Walker Mill Road, as recorded in Liber 18207 at folio 359.
 A condition is included herein requiring the applicant to show the recording reference for this right-of-way dedication deed on the DSP. - e.
-Environmental Planning-In a memorandum dated March 11, 2024 (Kirchhof to Huang), the Environmental Planning Section offered the following:
+Environmental Planning-The Planning Board has reviewed and adopts the memorandum dated March 11, 2024 (Kirchhof to Huang).
+The Environmental Planning Section offered the following: